-Where you have existing Block definitions in the model, you can create an instance of one of those Blocks as a Part or Port within another Block.
+Where you have existing Block definitions in the model, you can create an instance of one of those Blocks as a Part

 With the parent Block showing in a diagram:

 - 1. In the Browser window, select the Block that will be used as the Part or Port. - 2.
 Press the Ctrl key and drag that Block from the Browser window, dropping it onto the parent Block on the diagram.